Desi451/estate-agency-app/README.md

 # estate-agency-app
-[Collage Project] Estate agency application created for the management of properties, meetings and users.
+[College Project] Estate agency application created for the management of properties, meetings and users.